nesevis/exhaust/docs/CONCEPTS.md

 Rather than checking a single output against an expected value, you check a **metamorphic relation**: how the output should change when you transform the input in a known way.
 You never need to know what the output is, only how two related outputs must relate.
 Sorting twice gives the same result as sorting once.
 A broader search returns at least what the narrower one did.
 Adding background noise to audio leaves the transcription unchanged.

-The `.metamorph` combinator builds the relation into the generator, pairing the original input with transformed copies so the property reads as a plain assertion over them.
+The `.metamorph` generator combinator builds the relation into the generator, pairing the original input with transformed copies so the property reads as a plain assertion over them.
 When a failure is found, the original reduces and the copies follow.

 ## Reproducing a find: seeds and replay